Wisconsin dairy industry: Cultural significance

 The prominence of the dairy industry in Wisconsin has led to Wisconsin being known as "America's Dairyland", which was made the official state slogan in 1940.
 After it was designated as Wisconsin's official slogan, "America's Dairyland" was printed on the state's license plates, at first replacing the "Wisconsin" text, but later both were included.
 In 1986 a graphic representing a dairy farm was added to the plate.

 In 1971, the dairy cow was designated as the official state domesticated animal.
 Milk was designated as the official state beverage in 1987.
 Every year since 1967, Madison has held the World Dairy Expo: a five day-event showcasing the dairy industry, ranging from dairy cattle to ice cream.
 Since 1998, there has been an effort to make Colby the official state cheese, however no action has been taken.

 "Cheeseheads" is a nickname for people from Wisconsin or fans of the Green Bay Packers NFL football franchise.
 Cheese-wedge shaped hats are a common sight at Packers games, especially since 1994.
 The dairy industry is prominently displayed on Wisconsin's state quarter, which features a round of cheese, head of a Holstein cow, and an ear of corn.

+Environmental impact

+The large scale production of dairy in Wisconsin has been a notable source of pollution to surface water.
+Manure lagoons used by the industry frequently spill over or leak into the ground due to their usually insecure linings.
+Additionally, crops are often oversprayed with manure, leading to runoff into the surrounding water and increased risk of airborne disease spread.
+Both practices cause nutrients such as Phosphorus and Nitrogen to reach excessive levels in bodies of water, leading to toxic algal blooms, fish kills, and dead zones.